 Apparently the rationale for budgetary adjustment is based on current movements in oil prices and revenues.
 For instance, oil price benchmark was reduced from the initial presidential submission in 2009 in response to dramatic fall in oil prices in late 2008, but the benchmark was increased in 2010 with improvement in oil prices and expectation of fairly stable movement over the next periods.
 Indeed, Frankel (2011) noted that overly optimistic official forecasts tend to stem from the influence of politics which can exacerbate when 'the government is formally subject to budget rules.'
 As Olomola (2012) aptly observed, budget delays have occurred in terms of the preparation, screening, approval and implementation" in Nigeria.
-He maintained that the usually long delay in publishing the approved budget for both official and unofficial use has intensified in recent years, leading to weakening of the budgetary process.
+He maintained that the usually long delay in publishing the approved budget for both official and unofficial use has intensified in recent years, leading to weakening of the institutional foundations of transparency and accountability that are firm guards of the budgetary process.
 According to Olomola (2012), perpetual delays in release of approved budgets has led to ad hoc provisions have been made by both the legislative and executive arms of government to 'operationally extended from 12 to 15 months - a move which signaled the collapse of the budget process.'